HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 As the Internet rises, demand for the storage, calculation, and analysis of massive data are becoming more and more common.
 In all kinds of computer application scenarios, the traditional centralized database is faced with two major problems: theory upgrading and technology upgrading.
 Since the 21st century, with the rise of large-scale data processing technology represented by Hadoop and its derivative technology, database technology began to move from centralized to distributed compute and storage mode.
 After more than 10 years of industrial practice, various architectures of distributed transactional database gradually mature.

 In recent years, the international information security situation has become increasingly severe, and the national information security strategy has gradually deepened.
 In order to cope with the severe situation that the core technology is enslaved by foreign countries, the government has successively launched plans to accelerate independence of core technology, so as to build a safe and independent information technology system.
 However, at present, the core systems of many enterprises still rely on the centralized database products and supporting underlying hardware of foreign IT giants.
-Lack of breakthrough and independence in the core technology requires urgent innovation of the enterprise\'s information technology and comprehensive improvement of the ability of serving massive users and processing massive data, so as to ensure that the information system is independent, stable and reliable.
+Lack of breakthrough and independence in the core technology requires urgent innovation of the enterprise's information technology and comprehensive improvement of the ability of serving massive users and processing massive data, so as to ensure that the information system is independent, stable and reliable.

 ### Distributed Relational Database Service